Introduction

 8. Keep burnout in mind while planning workload

-Plan the resource workload keeping the burnout in mind using a work management platform.
+Plan the resource workload while keeping burnout in mind using a work management platform.
 Make sure they have sufficient time to take breaks throughout the workday so that they can regain concentration and improve efficiency.

 9. Identify areas of improvement